top of page

 A minimum of two awards ranging from $1,000 to $2,500 will be awarded to eligible individuals currently engaged in education related to ecological restoration or mitigation.
 Eligible individuals include undergraduate students, preferably juniors and seniors, and graduate students at a college or university in South Carolina pursuing studies or

 The SCMA Scholarship Committee will evaluate applicants based on the following criteria: prior academic performance, recommendations from instructors and/or others who have knowledge of the applicant’s capabilities, additional information regarding the applicant’s career, and academic and other relevant experiences or aspirations.
-Criteria may also include the applicant’s place of residence, past or future attendance at a school within the state of
+Criteria may also include the applicant’s place of residence, past or future attendance at a school within the state of South Carolina, past or proposed course of study or evidence of his or her interest in pursuing a career in mitigation.

 To apply, please compile the items in the application checklist and send to the SCMA.
 Be sure to include a description of your current education, research, and/or career goals as they relate to ecological restoration or ecological mitigation.
 As part of your application package, also include current unofficial transcripts and two letters of recommendation.
 All items must be submitted by the deadline for the application to be complete.
 Only complete applications will be considered by the SCMA Scholarship Grant Selection Committee.